sorbet/sorbet.run/docs/talks/RubyConf2018/index.md

 ## Our Questions:

   - Do our decisions looks reasonable?
-  - What do you think we should change to fit requirements your requirements better?
+  - What do you think we should change to fit your requirements better?

 ---